toepump/history-of-mikey/README.md

 1. run `npm install` to get dependencies
 2. run `npm start` to start the development server at `localhost:3000`
-3. run `npm test` to run unit tests in interactive watch mode
+3. run `npm test` to run all unit tests in interactive watch mode
-    - note: hit `a` while in watch mode to run all tests
-4. run `npm run coverage` to to get a test coverage report
+4. run `npm run coverage` to get a test coverage report
     - note: hit `a` to run all tests and get a better coverage report
 ## Checklist